Communicable Disease Prevention (September 1, 2021)

 Non-Medical Mask Use

-- All staff and Grade 4-7 students will wear a mask or face covering indoors at school.
+- All staff and students (K-12) will wear a mask or face covering indoors at school.

 - Mask requirements do not apply to staff, students and visitors in the following circumstances:

 - to a person who cannot tolerate a mask for health or behavioural reasons;

 - to a person who is unable to put on or remove a mask without the assistance of another person;

 - if the mask is removed temporarily for the purposes of identifying the person wearing it;